 Known as a hub for Old Money families, Southampton is home to huge houses and serious wealth.
 This is where scions of banking dynasties, CEOs of banks and New York’s movers and shakers come to play.

 Celebrity central, East Hampton is monied, but slightly glitzier, more Hollywood than Southampton with boutiques such as Tiffany’s and Elie Tahari on the Main Street.

-More low-key than East Hampton and Southampton, Amagansett has the feel of a sleepy village, albeit one with residents such as Gwyneth Paltrow, Sir Paul McCartney and Alec Baldwin.
+More low-key than East Hampton and Southampton, Amagansett has the feel of a sleepy village, albeit one with residents such as Gwyneth Paltrow and Sir Paul McCartney.